illustration Prepare my visit

 Enjoy a self-guided tour withthe MaCitadelle app.
 Armed with a smartphone or tablet, set off to explore the site with the entire Citadel in your pocket!
 The app reveals the secrets of the site and its history, as well as its museums and activities.
 Not to mention the tour routes and games that let you discover the Citadel in a whole new way:

-• the Citadel tour at a glance (available in French, English, German, Dutch, Spanish, Italian, and Japanese),
+• the Citadelle tour in brief (available in French, English, German, Dutch, Spanish, Italian, and Japanese),

 • the Museum tour (available in French),